 Guild Hall’s in-school residencies & workshops provide opportunities for our East End students to engage and create original interdisciplinary work.
 Led by professional artists and grounded in the P21 4Cs; Critical Thinking, Communication, Collaboration, Creativity, of the College Board for the National Coalition for Core Arts Standards, each program is designed to uniquely reflect the individual school’s curriculum and adhere to NYS Learning Standards, while maintaining an ethos of progressive and exploratory artistic practices.

-For details on In-School Residencies & Workshops please see the information below, or contact The Patti Kenner Fellow in Arts Education, Anthony Madonna, at email@example.com.
+For details on In-School Residencies & Workshops please see the information below, or contact The Patti Kenner Senior Associate for Learning and Public Engagement, Anthony Madonna, at email@example.com.

 Word Up! is a creative writing and poetry residency for Elementary and Middle School students.
 In celebrating the voices of today, the power of the spoken word, and our vast poetic heritage, Word Up! fosters an environment for individual reflection, communal dialogue, creative experimentation, original poetic composition, and intentful presentation/performance.